drbazpython/Pycharm-Django-Pytest-Selenium/README.md

 # Pycharm-Django-Pytest-Selenium
-## Please refer to the readme-pycharm.odt document
+## Please refer to the readme-pycharm.pdf document